parteincerta/sporos/README.md

   - If the machine has an external drive, reinstall the dotfiles before accepting Docker's ToS just so it's disk is created in the external storage instead of in the internal one: `bash macos/<hostname>/configure.sh`.
-- Disable auto-updates for some apps: `bash shared_macos/scripts/disable-updates.sh`.
+- Disable auto-updates: `bash shared_macos/scripts/disable-updates.sh`.
 - Clone the [containers](https://github.com/parteincerta/containers) repo and
   setup the Docker containers.
 - Revisit Notifications, Login Items, Spotlight and re-access accordingly.